zp20945/Group-project-CE903_HR/README.md

-Links for the resources for the project : box : https://essexuniversity.app.box.com/folder/275047382390?tc=collab-folder-invite-treatment-b GoogleDrive with the essentials of the project: https://drive.google.com/drive/folders/1V_sfkkrW6q8fWkEJMH4I79qfRwFeJv19 -In google drive the folder that i use to make these codes run are : ToTry (to try the codes) & Participants ](to work with all data)
+Links for the resources for the project : box : https://essexuniversity.app.box.com/folder/275047382390?tc=collab-folder-invite-treatment-b GoogleDrive with the essentials of the project: https://drive.google.com/drive/folders/1V_sfkkrW6q8fWkEJMH4I79qfRwFeJv19 -In google drive the folders that i use to make these codes run are : ToTry (to try the codes) & Participants ](to work with all data)
+- Intervals.csv contains the intervals (cut time sof the videos)